fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

   ...
 ```

-The options, or flags, _-it_ make sure we can interact with the container.
-And after the image, in this case ubuntu, we have the command to be executed inside the container when we start it.
-You can try other commands that the ubuntu image might have the tools for, for example, try _docker container run --rm ubuntu ls_.
-The *ls* command will list all of the files in the directory and _--rm_ will remove the container after execution.
+The two options, or flags, in _-it_ make sure we can interact with the container.
+And after the image we used was ubuntu.
+Then we have the command to be executed inside the container when we start it.
+You can try other commands that the ubuntu image might be able to execute.
+As an example try _docker container run --rm ubuntu ls_.
+The _ls_ command will list all of the files in the directory and _--rm_ flag will remove the container after execution.
+Normally containers are not deleted automatically.

 Let's continue with our first ubuntu container with the **index.js** file inside of it.
 It has stopped running since we exited it.
 We can list all of the containers with _container ls -a_, the _-a_ (or --all) will list containers that have already been exited.